Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Introduction

-In particular, as we studied in Corollary \ref{coro:scalar}, the point vortex approximation towards the 2D Navier-Stokes equation has aroused much interest since the 1980s.
+In particular, as we studied in Theorem \ref{thm_point_vortex}, the point vortex approximation towards the 2D Navier-Stokes equation has aroused much interest since the 1980s.
 Osada \cite{osada1986propagation} firstly obtained a propagation of chaos result with bounded initial distribution and large viscosity.
 More recently, Fournier, Hauray, and Mischler \cite{fournier2014propagation} obtained entropic propagation of chaos by the compactness argument, and their result applies to all viscosity and all initial distributions with finite $\gamma$-th moment ($\gamma>0$) and finite Boltzmann entropy.
 Jabin and Wang have established a quantitative estimate of the propagation of chaos in \cite{jabin2018quantitative} by evolving the relative entropy between the joint distribution of $X^N$ and the tensorized law at the limit.
-Very recently, the authors proved the Gaussian fluctuations in \cite{wang2021gaussian} by a tightness argument.
+Very recently, the authors proved the Gaussian fluctuations in \cite{wang2023gaussian} by a tightness argument.
 We also mention the recent large deviation result obtained by Chen and Ge \cite{chen2022sample}.
 However, we are not aware of any mean-field approximations to the system of the passive scalar \eqref{eqt:scalar}.
-Given that $K\in L^p_q$ with $d/p+2/q< 1$, the interacting diffusions \eqref{eq:IPS} (with $w_j^N=1$) has been extensively studied, particularly the mean-field convergence obtained by various approaches; we specifically refer to \cite{hoeksema2020large} for the study of large deviations.
+Given that $K\in L^p_q$ with $d/p+2/q< 1$, the corresponding case of homogeneous weights ($w_j^N \equiv 1$), { which describes a classical exchangeable particle system,} has been extensively studied, particularly the mean-field convergence obtained by various approaches (e.g., \cite{hao2022strong,tomavsevic2023propagation}); we specifically refer to \cite{hoeksema2024large} for the study of large deviations.